sfast/zeronode/README.md

 $ npm install zeronode
 ```
 and it'll also install [zeromq](http://zeromq.org) for you.
-<br/>Kudos to [Dave](https://github.com/davidharutyunyan) for adding install scripts.
+<br/>Kudos :raised_hands: to [Dave](https://github.com/davidharutyunyan) for adding install scripts.
-For other types of OS please open an issue or feel free to contrubute.
+For other platforms please open an issue or feel free to contrubute.

-### Abstract - What is a Node ?
-- Think of every Node as an actor (participant) in a networking of entire system (server, vm, process, container etc ...)
-- Data transfers between Node-s via both request/reply and tick (fire forget) manner.
-- Node (as a server) can bind to a port and listen to requests and ticks from other Nodes
-- Node (as a client) can connect to other server Node and send requests and ticks.
-- Much more interesting patterns and features you can discover by reading the document or try to reach us via Drift Chat under [Steadfast.tech]: http://steadfast.tech

 ### How To Use